JivanAmara/confirmed-email/README.rst

 EMAIL_CONFIRMATION_TEMPLATE: Template to use as the body of confirmation emails.
     It's important for this template to contain a link for the user to click on passed to the template via variable {{confirmation_link}}.
-See default template 'confirmed_email/confirmation_email.txt' for an example.
+See default template 'confirmation_email.txt' for an example.

 ADDRESS_CONFIRMED_TEMPLATE: Template displayed to a user when they click on a confirmation link.
-    Defaults to 'confirmed_email/address_confirmed.html' and has template variable
+    Defaults to 'address_confirmed.html' and has template variable
     {{email_address}} passed to it.

 Example (view) usage: